ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 | `5` | Recommended for large enterprises (100+ orgs). |
 | `10` | Maximum recommended.
 Approaches rate limit risk at peak. |

 GitHub's authenticated API rate limit is 5,000 requests per hour per token.
-Each org in a full apply run (`--import-repo --set-teams-auto --set-secrets`) consumes roughly 15-20 API calls.
+Each org in a full apply run (`--import-repo --set-teams-auto --create-teams --set-secrets`) consumes roughly 18-25 API calls (the Identity API calls for `--create-teams` add 2-3 requests per org).
 At 5 workers processing ~10 orgs/min, a 200-org run stays well within the hourly limit.
 If the limit is approached, the script automatically pauses all workers until the window resets.

 ### Rate limit behavior with parallel workers